 Congratulations, you’re at the midway point!
 Did that time seem to drag or fly?

 Your pregnancy checkups will start to change a little from now, with your belly being measured.
 You probably can feel baby kick now and it won’t be long before your partner can too.

 See more in 20 Weeks Pregnant – Everything You Need To Know.

 Pregnancy Week 21

-Regular exercise and resting with your feet up can help minimise varicose veins if you’re noticing those pop up.
+Regular exercise and resting with your feet up can help minimize varicose veins if you’re noticing those pop-up.
 Stick with exercise that won’t make you overheat or dehydrate.

 Your baby is getting pretty active in there.
 Find some time each day to sit and connect with your belly dweller.